Tsffish/BedwarsKit/README.md

 - (Most functions can be customized)

+## Download
+You can download the latest version [here](https://www.spigotmc.org/resources/bedwarskit.105616/)

 ## Installation:
 - 1.Stop your server
 - 2.Place the plugin jar file in the plugins folder of the root directory